When to visit

 Mont Albert has a unique ecosystem, with its harsh climate, its alpine tundra and its reddish soil rich in serpentine, a rare orange mineral with a high calcium and magnesium content.
 The summit is a vast plateau where a herd of caribou can often be seen grazing.

-At 17.4 km (6 to 8 hours) and with an elevation gain of 870 metres, the Tour-du-Mont-Albert is considered a difficult trail, but it is a hike that you won't soon forget!
+At 17.8 km (6 to 8 hours) and with an elevation gain of 870 metres, the Tour-du-Mont-Albert hike is classified Expert, but it is one that you won't soon forget!
 It offers a combination of steep climbs, lookout platforms with exceptional views and trails that follow a stream.

 The trail climbs steadily right from the start.
 One third of the way up, the Belvédère de la Saillie lookout platform offers the first spectacular view of the Sainte-Anne river valley below.
 The trail then continues to rise towards the summit of Mont-Albert, where hikers can take a break at the Rabougris rest stop before carrying on to Belvédère du Versant.
 An even more scenic but no less difficult trail then follows Ruisseau du Diable through the beautiful Vallée du Diable , where you can take a break at the Serpentine rest stop just before reaching Lac du Diable.
 The trail then follows Rivière Sainte-Anne back down to the Visitors Centre.
-A challenging must-do hike for experienced hikers and the physically fit.
+This hike is a must if your fitness level allows.

-Departing from: Gaspesie National Park Discovery and Visitors Centre (you will need to pay the park entry fee).
+Departing from Gaspesie National Park Discovery and Visitors Centre from mid-June until late September.

 A rocky trail leads straight up to the summit of the second highest peak in Quebec, and an exceptional site for caribou sighting.
 The summit, which is often snow-covered even in summer, offers a spectacular landscape of alpine tundra at an altitude of over 1,000 m.